List of New Hampshire historical markers (26–50): . First Roman Catholic Church

 "Southerly on Old Church Road is located the first Roman Catholic edifice in New Hampshire.
 It was erected in 1823 under the direction of the Reverend Virgil Horace Barber, S.J.
 The building serves St. Mary's parish and contained the first Roman Catholic school in the State."

+Note: this marker was erected in 1966.
+Between the title and main text is a directional arrow, rarely seen on the state's markers.